 Virtual headsets like the Vive Cosmos or the Rift S have their own recommendations for how much computing and GPU power you need.
 And while this is a good starting point, it doesn’t really give you an idea of what laptops can really run VR well.

-To steer you in the right direction, we list several recommendations for laptops that can handle the job and make excellent companions for your VR setup, starting with the Alienware M13 R3.
+To steer you in the right direction, we list several recommendations for laptops that can handle the job and make excellent companions for your VR setup, starting with thebecause of its durable and stylish design.
 Check them out!

 Alienware M13 R3